FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ### 2. Use V++ to Link AI Engine and HLS Kernels with the Platform

-After the AI Engine kernels, graph, PL kernel, and HLS kernels have been compiled and simulated, you can use `v++` to link them with the platform to generate an `.xsa`.
+After the AI Engine kernels, AI Engine graph, PL kernel, and HLS kernels have been compiled and simulated, you can use `v++` to link them with the platform to generate an `.xsa`.

-At this point, it is important to tell the linker how to connect the different kernel together (from the AI Engine array to PL and vice versa).
+At this point, it is important to tell the linker how to connect the different kernel together (from the AI Engine array to PL and viceversa).
 These connections are described in a configuration file: `system.cfg`, which is shown below:

 ```ini
 [connectivity]